BharatMedaAsurion/jproperties/README.md

 jproperties
 ===========

-JSON, tree based Properties for java
+JSON, tree based Properties for java.
+Supports variable substitution and inclusion of other files.

 Syntax